 In May of 2021, DHHS sent a letter to all 100 county Directors of Social Services regarding the SFY 2021-2022 MOU.
 The Department recognized that given the COVID-19 emergency, there would be barriers to meeting the performance measures outlined in the 2021-2022 MOU.
-DHHS announced that would not issue any corrective action or development plans regarding performance under the 2021-2022 MOU; however, the Department continued to monitor county performance and share data with counties during the COVID-19 pandemic.
-The Department is planning to develop a plan in conjunction with the counties for reinstating these corrective measures once the COVID-19 state of emergency is lifted both in North Carolina and at the federal level.
+DHHS announced that it would not issue any corrective action or development plans regarding performance under the 2021-2022 MOU; however, the Department continued to monitor county performance and share data with counties during the COVID-19 pandemic.

 During SFY 2021-2022, DHHS established a regional support structure for a continuous quality improvement (CQI) framework in all seven regions of the State.
-The department has CQI Specialists in place for economic services, child support services, aging and adult services, and part of child welfare.
-DHHS has contracted with Public Knowledge, a public sector consulting firm, to help develop a formal CQI process and train the CQI Specialists.
-DHHS is using this framework in part to encourage capacity-building.
-Thus, the Department will no longer force "corrective action" upon counties, except in extreme cases when a county operates outside of legal statutes to severely jeopardize client safety.
-It will instead focus on pushing county-level development plans that analyze and solve problems through deliberate use of evidence.
+The department has CQI Specialists in place for economic services, child support services, aging and adult services, and child welfare.
+DHHS has contracted with Public Knowledge, a public sector consulting firm, to help develop a formal CQI framework as we work to provide technical assistance and build capacity in county DSS agencies.
+DHHS has trained our regional support staff in this framework.
+The Department will focus on pushing county-level development plans that analyze and solve problems through deliberate use of evidence and enhanced training and oversight.
+In cases when a county operates outside of legal statutes to severely jeopardize client safety more directive actions are taken.